TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.14.md

 ### SECTION 3.14.1 ESTABLISHMENT

 ```
-There is hereby established a Division of Human Relations-
+There is hereby established a Human Relations-Youth
-Youth Resources, consisting of a Human Relations-Youth
 Resources Commission.
 The Human Relations-Youth Resources
 Commission shall consist of fifteen (15) citizens of the
 Town.
 Members of said Commission shall be appointed by the
 Selectmen and shall hold office for a period of three (3)